hiattp/dotfiles/README.md

 env RCRC=$HOME/.hiattp-dotfiles/rcrc rcup
 ```

+## Other Dev Tools

+I run thoughtbot's [laptop script](https://github.com/thoughtbot/laptop) on new
+machines to get things started.
+After that I grab the latest version of Python:

+    brew install python

+Then you can install the AWS CLI with `pip install awscli && aws configure` and
+a PGP implementation with `brew install gnupg gnupg2`.

 ## MacVim

-On OSX I prefer and recommend [MacVim](https://github.com/b4winckler/macvim/releases) as the default editor, since it has the perks of a traditional OSX application.
+On OSX I prefer [MacVim](https://github.com/b4winckler/macvim/releases) as the default editor, since it has the perks of a traditional OSX application.
 Make sure to do [this](http://stackoverflow.com/questions/2056137/how-to-run-mvim-macvim-from-terminal) after installation.

 ## File/Text Search